 In 1987, concerned over the poor learning condition of Latino children in San Diego, California, Rev. Vahac Mardirosian and Dr. Alberto Ochoa partnered with District Superintendent Tom Payzant to dialogue with parents about the academic struggles of their children.
 The dialogue was raw and real about challenges happening in the home, school and community.
 What was originally scheduled as a two-hour dialogue with a dozen parents evolved into eight weekly sessions with more than 90 families.

 The information was powerful.
 During the weeks of discussion, 54 areas of concern were identified which were directly impacting student learning.
-Dr. Ochoa, a professor at San Diego State University, took the list of issues and developed a series of workshops designed for K-12 parents that we now refer to as PIQE’s Nine-Week Parent Engagement in Education Program.
+Dr. Ochoa, a professor at San Diego State University, with Patricia Mayer, teacher and psychologist, took the list of issues and developed a series of workshops designed for K-12 parents that we now refer to as PIQE’s Parent Engagement in Education Program.

 Word spread to other schools in San Diego of this powerful new parent engagement program and requests for the workshops grew.
 Rev. Mardirosian took the helm of the emerging initiative and formally launched the Parent Institute for Quality Education (PIQE).
 Today, PIQE continues the drive for communities to create schools that promote democratic values, inclusion, and access to opportunity.